zhaojh10010/m3u8-offline-downloader/README.md

 ```
 docker run -it --name myffmpeg -p 8088:8088 --entrypoint='bash' jrottenberg/ffmpeg
 ```
-to run a docker container named `myffmpeg`, and after you run this command, you can simply use
+to run a docker container named `myffmpeg`, and after you ran this command, you could simply use
 ```
 docker run myffmpeg
 ```
 to run the container.

-Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.

 After you sovled the environment, just run
 ```